10

-10 (ten) is the even natural number following 9 and preceding 11.
-Ten is the base of the decimal numeral system, the most common system of denoting numbers in both spoken and written language.
+10 (ten) is the natural number following 9 and preceding 11.
+Ten is the base of decimal numeral systems, the most common systems for denoting numbers in both spoken and written language.

-The number "ten" originates from the Proto-Germanic root "*tehun", which in turn comes from the Proto-Indo-European root "*dekm-", meaning "ten".
-This root is the source of similar words for "ten" in many other Germanic languages, like Dutch, German, and Swedish.
-The use of "ten" in the decimal system is likely because humans have ten fingers and ten toes, which people may have used to count by.
+The English name for the number "ten" originates from the Proto-Germanic root *tehun, which in turn comes from the Proto-Indo-European root *déḱm̥.
+This root is the source of similar words for "ten" in many other Germanic languages.
+The widespread use of decimal systems is believed to be because humans have ten fingers and ten toes, which people may have used to count by.